JKU-ICG/AOS/README.md

 ## Acceleration-Aware Path Planner

-A path planner which takes acceleration/deceleration into consideration while planning waypoints has been developed by Mr. Rudolf Ortner.
+A path planner which takes acceleration/deceleration into consideration while planning waypoints has been developed by Rudolf Ortner.
 The code is available [here](https://github.com/rudolfortner/aapp).

 ## AOS for DJI